 2. Choosing an instructor

 It can be difficult to choose a driving instructor and you may have no idea where to start.
-We have an article all about choosing your first instructor that gives you loads of tips and advice on what to do but our top tip would be to ask around and see who your friends and family used.
+Our top tip would be to ask around and see who your friends and family used.
 They will be able to give you first hand reviews of how their lessons went.
 Whilst everyone is different, and what may work for one won’t work for another, it’s good to hear what people close to you think.